rpearce/robertwpearce.com/posts/2020-02-20-javascript-write-a-functional-programming-style-map-function.md

 nothing more than a `for` loop over each value returned from [`Object.entries()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries)!
-It calls the callback function with each value and returns a new object with the same key but a new, updated value.
+It calls the callback function with each value and returns a new object with the same key and a new, updated value.

 Let's try it out: